 |8 fl oz bottle||8 fl oz||4 unpacked level scoops||34.8 g|

 In terms of storing the formula, it is usually best to feed directly after mixing.
 But if you have to store it, then keep it in a refrigerator with 35–40°F (2–4°C) temperatures, and do not keep in there for longer than 24 hours.
 If it’s not in a refrigerator, do not use it after 2 hours.

-If you are thinking about freezing the formula, don’t.
+If you are thinking about freezing and thawing the milk formula, don’t.
 This is not a formula that is designed to preserve after being mixed.

 Tub Size and servings

 When you buy a case of Enfamil Reguline, you get 4 tubs per case.
-Each tub size is 20.4 oz.
-And in regards to how much you get from a single tub, here’s a guideline:
+Each tub size is 20.4 ounces.

 Overall Opinion from Mothers